elexrieg/elexrieg.github.io/pages/about.md

 My lastfm and spotify say them all, Hans Zimmer, Ludwig Göransson, and Joji take the first three places on the leaderboard.
 Regardless, checkout what I've been scrobbling (listening) too!

+I'm trying to host on Vercel, if it works / once I do that, the below will work 🤡.
+{:.deprecated}

 {% include lastfm.html %}

 ## Socials